joe-crick/querty/README.md

 });
 ```

-#### Request Interception and other Extras
+#### Request Interception

 Querty does not come with an interceptor built in.
 However, because it uses `fetch` internally, you can intercept
 requests using [`fetch-intercept`](https://www.npmjs.com/package/fetch-intercept) (which,
 according to the docs, also supports Node).
-This is by design.
-Querty is designed to have a minimum of functionalty
-by default, focusing only on its core value proposition.
-However, it is also designed to be extensable for those
-times when you may need extra functionality, such as interception.
-By not coupling non-core functionality we
-allow you to control when and where you will use Querty, not just how.
+For more information, see the `fetch-intercept` docs.

 #### Cancellation